pengweiqhca/opentelemetry-proxy/README.md

 ## About DynamicProxy and StaticProxy

-1. DynamicProxy work on runtime, it will generate a proxy class to wrap method, so it not support AOT.
+1. DynamicProxy works at runtime by generatting a proxy class to wrap methods, so it does not support AOT.

-2. StaticProxy work on compile time, it modify raw type IL code, so it support **AOT**.
+2. StaticProxy works at compile time by modifying the raw type IL code, so it support **AOT**.

-3. DynamicProxy will not generate a proxy class if type already processed by StaticProxy.
+3. DynamicProxy will not generate a proxy class if type has already been processed by StaticProxy.

 ## QA
 ### How to get ActivitySource name?